 How to paint a mural wall outside

-The most obvious choice to make the playground to stand out was to paint it.
+The most obvious choice to make the playground stand out was to paint it.
 Besides painting a ladder and rails, I wanted to come up with a cool mural for the climbing wall to look fabulous!
-After searching Pinterest for inspiration I found a lot of colorful designs, but it didn't speak to me.
+After searching Pinterest for inspiration I found a lot of colorful designs, but they didn't speak to me.
 And then I found this photo:

 After doing my research I discovered it belonged to super talented Racheal Jackson (her Instagram is @banyanbridges).
 I stocked her Instagram and decided to come up with my own design, inspired by her beautiful, outstanding murals!

 It's also inspired by Grimm's blocks pattern.
 I didn't have a sketch.
 I just knew that I wanted colors to tell a story by "flowing from one another and shades smoothly transforming".
 I didn't know how it will turn out and simply went with the flow.